DavAug/chi/docs/source/getting_started/quick_overview.rst

     \sigma = \mu _{\sigma} + \eta _{\sigma},

 Here, :math:`\mu _{\psi}` and :math:`\mu _{\sigma}` are constants that model
-the typical parameter values across patients, and :math:`\eta _{\psi}` and :math:`\eta _{\sigma}` are random variables that model the inter-individual differences.
-While the mixed-effects picture can be useful to develop some intuition for population models, an alternative picture is to focus on the distribution of model parameters that is defined by the mixed-effects model
+the typical parameter values across individuals, and :math:`\eta _{\psi}` and :math:`\eta _{\sigma}` are random variables that model the inter-individual differences.
+While the mixed-effects picture can be useful to develop some intuition for population models, an alternative approach is to focus on the distribution of model parameters that is defined by the mixed-effects model

 .. math::
     p(\psi, \sigma | \theta),

 where :math:`\theta` are the population model parameters.
-The population distribution picture is the one adopted in chi (note however, that this picture is equivalent to the mixed-effects picture).
+The population distribution picture has the advantage that we can define the population distribution, :math:`p(\psi, \sigma | \theta)`, directly, while it is not always trivial to workout the distribution of :math:`\psi` from the distribution of :math:`\eta`.
+In chi we will therefore adopt the population distribution picture (note however, that this is just a different representation of non-linear mixed effects modelling and the approaches are equivalent).
-In the remainder, we
+In the remainder, we will for notational ease include :math:`\sigma` in the definition of
-will for notational ease include :math:`\sigma` in the definition of :math:`\psi`, i.e. :math:`(\psi , \sigma) \rightarrow \psi`.
-To make the hierarchy between the model parameters explicit we will refer to :math:`\psi` as bottom-level or individual parameters and to :math:`\theta` as top-level or population parameters.
+:math:`\psi`, i.e. :math:`(\psi , \sigma) \rightarrow \psi`.
+To make the
+hierarchy between the model parameters explicit we will refer to :math:`\psi` as bottom-level or individual parameters and to :math:`\theta` as top-level or population parameters.

-The data-generating model can now explicitly model inter-individual variability in measurements for known population parameters
+We can now construct a data-generating model that explicitly models inter-individual variability in measurements

 .. math::
     p(y, \psi | \theta , t) = p(y | \psi , t)\, p(\psi | \theta),

-where :math:`p(y | \psi , t)` models the measurements of a patient with data-generating parameters :math:`\psi`, and :math:`p(\psi | \theta)` models the distribution over data-generating (patient-specific) parameters in the population.
+where :math:`p(y | \psi , t)` models the measurements of an individual with data-generating parameters :math:`\psi`, and :math:`p(\psi | \theta)` models the distribution over data-generating parameters in the population.

 To make the concept of a population model less abstract let us revisit the 1 compartment pharmacokinetic model from above where the elimination rate